 Reduce your corporate or pass-through taxes

-So reasons are mounting for your sale to an ESOP: Valuations are strong and rising.
+So reasons are mounting for your sale to an ESOP: Valuations are still strong.
 You can reduce or eliminate your capital gains taxes from the sale.
 And there’s one more big consideration: the company itself also realizes tax advantages that can help it pay off the debt from the transaction.
 What debt are we talking about?
 Let’s explain.
 An ESOP itself doesn’t have liquidity that would allow you, as the seller, to realize true diversification from the sale.
 So the ESOP counts on lenders to provide this liquidity.
 Those lenders rely on the credit worthiness of the company to determine how much they can lend.
 There was an initial pull back at the beginning of the pandemic, but because ESOP-owned companies have shown great resilience and efficiency over the past year and historically, lenders have fully embraced ESOP transactions again.

 ESOPs have the ability to more efficiently use cash, as they are able to deduct contributions to the ESOP from their taxable income.
 Then the companies and/or the ESOP can either directly or indirectly use these contributions to repay the lenders for any monies borrowed to facilitate the ESOP transaction.
 Depending on whether or not your company elects to be taxed as a corporation or as a pass-through entity, this could give it an extra $0.21 to $0.37 per dollar to repay the bank debt pre-tax instead of after-tax.